The $1,070 donation seemed small, and routine.

 Anne Arundel, which sprawls from the Baltimore City line to well southeast of the District, has about 550,000 residents, 16 percent of whom are African American.
 Of about 700 police officers, 48 are African American, according to a department spokesman.

-The Missouri incident has roiled the country, as thousands have protested the incident shooting in Ferguson and nationwide. saying the shooting it was unjus tified. new Protesters marched through downtown Washington Saturday night, carrying signs with slogans including “Stop Racist Police Terror.”
-The march closed streets but concluded without apparent incident. endnew
+The Missouri incident has roiled the country, as thousands have protested the shooting in Ferguson and nationwide.
+Protesters marched through downtown Washington Saturday night, carrying signs with slogans including “Stop Racist Police Terror.”
+The march closed streets but concluded without apparent incident.

 Others have rushed to Wilson’s defense.
 The controversy is proving so volatile that supporting the officer’s legal defense can be seen as supporting the shooting, some police officers said.

 Lt.
-Dean Jones, president of FOP Lodge 89, in Prince George’s, said his local decided against sending money to the Ferguson officer, Darren support Wilson, who shot 18-year-old Michael Brown on Aug.
+Dean Jones, president of FOP Lodge 89, in Prince George’s, said his local decided against sending money to support Wilson, who shot 18-year-old Michael Brown on Aug.
 9.

 “We think this is a matter best handled by the local FOP in Missouri,” Jones said Saturday, adding that he sees no need to jeopardize relations with the community.
 “I don’t think we should get involved,” he said.
 Prince George’s has about 890,000 residents, 65 percent of whom are black.
 Its roughly 1,800-member police force is about 60 percent African American.

 Jones said many people do not understand that labor unions are separate from police departments and do not always reflect the views of individual officers.
 People might think the donation comes from the police agency, and that could create problems.

 “It’s too political right now,” Jones said.
 “We just prefer to abstain.
 Enough money has already been raised for him.”